-The Accelerated Rehabilitation Diversion Program (ARD Program) is designed for first time DUI offenders and offenders of minor drug possession who have no prior criminal convictions on their record
+The Accelerated Rehabilitation Diversion Program (ARD Program) is designed for a first time DUI offenders and offenders of minor drug possession who have no prior criminal convictions on their record

 This DUI diversion program could help you avoid a one-year license suspension and jail time.
 However, admission to the program is determined by the District Attorney and you must apply in order to be considered for acceptance.

 Upon successful completion of the ARD program, your attorney can move the court to have your charges dismissed and possibly expunged from your record.

 In order to complete the program, you will have to attend drunk driving school (Alcohol Highway Safety School) and pay court ordered restitution, as well as attend meetings, among other stipulations the DA may set.

 For more information, contact Pittsburgh DUI Attorney Christopher Thomas for a free consultation.

 The DUI Hotel is usually meant for first-time DUI offenders who had a very high blood alcohol content level.

 The DUI Hotel is much like it sounds – instead of going to jail, you spend four days in a hotel.
 But it is less fun than a vacation because you have to take a Breathalyzer test and leave all alcohol and non-prescription drugs behind to participate.

 You will go through an intensive treatment program and group therapy with other offenders.
 The therapy sessions are designed to help offenders better understand their behaviors.